It may sound like a simple statement, but it’s true!

 The simple act of giving automatically re-calibrates your brain.
 You quickly realize that there is abundance that you never knew existed.
 Having a belief in abundance then allows you to attract and act in a manner that attracts wealth.

 Giving also allows you to have gratitude for what you already have.
-I’ve said it before, and I’ll say it many time more.
+I’ve said it before, and I’ll say it many times more.
 Being rich is a mindset, not a dollar amount.
 Gratitude is the ultimate gauge of real riches.

 This strategy has worked wonders in my own life and the abundance you receive goes way beyond money.